danielpi/Swift-Playgrounds/README.md

 That completes the Language Guide section of the book.
 I haven't decided if I will continue on with the Language reference section next or switch over to the "Using Swift with Cocoa and Objective-C" book.

+##Using Swift with Cocoa and Objective-C Book
+There are six playground files that work through the code in the “Using Swift with Cocoa and Objective-C.” iBook. https://itunes.apple.com/au/book/using-swift-cocoa-objective/id888894773?mt=11.
+They are listed below.
+The example from this book didn't translate as well to the playgrounds as the previous book examples did.

+- **BasicSetup.playground
+- **InteractingWithObjective-C-APIs.playground
+- **WritingClassesWithObjectiveCBehaviour.playground
+- **WorkingWithCocoaDataTypes.playground
+- **AdoptingCocoaDesignPatterns.playground
+- **InteractingWithC-APIs.playground